June 30, 2021

 E Wisconsin Ave, Milwaukee, WI 53202

-Sculpture Milwaukee will return to the streets of downtown Milwaukee this summer for its fifth annual exhibition.
+Sculpture Milwaukee returns to the streets of downtown Milwaukee this summer for its fifth annual exhibition.
 This year features a dynamic roster of international artworks guest curated by Chicago-based artist Theaster Gates — described by the Tate Modern as “one of the world’s most influential living artists” — and Milwaukee-based artist Michelle Grabner, Crown Family Professor of Art at the School of the Art Institute of Chicago and recent recipient of a 2021 Guggenheim Fellowship.

 “The poetics of perseverance and determination vibrate in the art that Theaster and I have selected,” remarks Grabner.
 “The exhibition’s title reflects the collective power of the works included in the 2021 exhibition, and honors a belief in social change through the provocations of the artistic imagination.”